 BIODANCE is a non-profit contemporary dance company in Rochester that collaborates with multi-disciplinary artists and explores social, political and environmental issues through its works.
-For 10 years, BIODANCE has been offering weekly limited mobility dance classes for seniors free of charge at Community Place for Greater Rochester.
-The company has collaboratively developed a number of free community performance series and activities including BIO/DANCE & Social Justice, Wander and Wonder, BeCAUSE and more, many of which also served to benefit local service organizations.
+Since 2010, BIODANCE has been offering limited mobility dance classes for older adults free of charge at Community Place for Greater Rochester.
+The company has collaboratively developed a number of free community performance series and activities including BIO/DANCE & Social Justice, Wander & Wonder, BeCAUSE and more, many of which also served to benefit local service organizations.
 Most of these performances have been offered completely free of charge as part of the company's commitment to make the art of dance accessible and to encourage community conversations.
-Other recent projects have included BIODANCE's “Elemental Forces” in collaboration with the Dave Rivello Ensemble, "Aria," in collaboration with media artist W. Michelle Harris, soprano Kearstin Piper Brown and chamber ensemble fivebyfive at the Lyric Theatre, the sold out shows of "The Fragile Corridor," "Labyrinth" and "Anomaly," award winning site-specific shows in the 4-story dome of the Strasenburgh Planetarium with digital media artist W. Michelle Harris; Bach Without Boundaries, a sold out run at the Edinburgh Fringe Festival in Scotland; Liebeslieder, a large-scale collaboration with Eric Townell and the Rochester Oratorio Society; Compartmented, a multi-arts and multi-generational performance installation at Rochester Lyric Theater; and performances in Heidi Latsky Dance's On Display/Rochester at the Memorial Art Gallery.
+Other recent projects have included BIODANCE's “Elemental Forces” in collaboration with the Dave Rivello Ensemble, Tripping the Light Fantastic with Cordancia at Kodak Hall (Eastman School of Music Centennial), "Aria," in collaboration with media artist W. Michelle Harris, soprano Kearstin Piper Brown and chamber ensemble fivebyfive at the Lyric Theatre, the sold out shows of "The Fragile Corridor," "Labyrinth" and "Anomaly," award winning site-specific shows in the 4-story dome of the Strasenburgh Planetarium with digital media artist W. Michelle Harris; Bach Without Boundaries, a sold out run at the Edinburgh Fringe Festival in Scotland; Liebeslieder, a large-scale collaboration with Eric Townell and the Rochester Oratorio Society; Compartmented, a multi-arts and multi-generational performance installation at Rochester Lyric Theater; and performances in Heidi Latsky Dance's On Display/Rochester at the Memorial Art Gallery.
 City News claimed, "'Aria' opened on Sunday to a nearly full audience.
 This year’s iteration of what’s come to be an annual collaboration between BIODANCE choreographer Missy Pfohl Smith and digital media artist W. Michelle Harris, every bit of the performance was an absolute masterpiece."